w34ma/spark-cnn/README.md

 We also have some files for testing, which will be explained later in the Running Code section.

 ### Dependency
-The project depends on Python3 and Python3 modules psutil, cython, hdfs, redis, and pyspark The naive implementation can be run locally
+The project depends on Python3 and Python3 modules psutil, cython, hdfs, redis, and pyspark. <br>
+The naive implementation can be run locally.<br>
-Spark implementation (both HDFS and Redis) must be run through spark-submit The HDFS version must have access to HDFS cluster with proper read/write permission to hdfs/matrices The Redis version must have access to Redis server hosted on all cluster nodes
+Spark implementation (both HDFS and Redis) must be run through spark-submit.<br>
+The HDFS version must have access to HDFS cluster with proper read/write permission to hdfs/matrices.<br>
+The Redis version must have access to Redis server hosted on all cluster nodes.

 ### Before Running Code
 To run our code, one must